 Called "charismatic" and "riveting" by the New York Times, bass-baritone Jonathan Woody is a sought-after performer of early and new music across North America, making his debut in Staunton with the Chamber Music Society of Central Virginia in a 2017 performance of Schumann’s Dichterliebe.
 He has been featured with such groups as Portland Baroque Orchestra, Tafelmusik Baroque Orchestra, Musica Angelica, Apollo’s Fire, San Francisco Symphony, PROTOTYPE Festival, Beth Morrison Projects, and LA Opera.
 A committed chamber and ensemble artist, Jonathan is a member of the Grammy®-nominated Choir of Trinity Wall Street and is Artistic Director of the innovative men’s group Trident Ensemble, and has appeared in recent seasons with the Rose Ensemble, Handel & Haydn Society, the Clarion Choir, Bach Collegium San Diego & TENET.
 Jonathan holds degrees from the University of Maryland, College Park (BMus) and McGill University (MMus) and resides in Brooklyn, NY.

-Hailed by Gramophone Magazine as “intrepid and brilliant,” Airi Yoshioka has concertized throughout the United States, Europe, Asia, and Canada as a soloist, recitalist and chamber musician.
-She is the founding member of Damocles Trio and Modigliani Quartet and has performed and recorded with the members of Emerson, Brentano and Arditti Quartets.
-An enthusiastic performer of new music, she is a principal member of Continuum, ModernWorks, Son Sonora, Ensemble Pi and RUCKUS ensembles.
-Her solo and chamber works are heard on New World, Naxos, Claves, Mode, Neuma, Albany and Pony Canyon labels.
+Hailed by the Gramophone Magazine as “intrepid and brilliant”, violinist Airi Yoshioka has concertized throughout the United States, Europe, Asia, and Canada as a soloist, recitalist and chamber musician.
+She is the founding member of Duo della Luna, Damocles Trio and Voyager Ensemble and has performed and recorded with the members of Emerson, Brentano and Arditti Quartets.
+An enthusiastic performer of new music, she is a principal member of Continuum, ModernWorks, Ensemble Pi and RUCKUS ensembles.
+She has recorded solo and chamber discs for New World, Naxos, Claves, Mode, Albany and Pony Canyon records.
 She has also worked as a Teaching Artist for Carnegie Hall, the New York Philharmonic and Lincoln Center Institute.
-She is currently Professor of Violin at the University of Maryland Baltimore County.
+She is currently Professor of violin at University of Maryland Baltimore County.

 Ian Zook, horn, is an active orchestral and solo performer and has appeared in concerts throughout the United States, Europe, and Asia.
 He is Associate Professor of Horn at James Madison University and performs regularly as a recitalist and with the Montpelier Wind Quintet and Madison Brass.
 An active orchestral musician, he performs frequently with the Philadelphia Orchestra, and the Harrisburg, Roanoke, Richmond and Virginia Symphonies.
 Past summer engagements have included the Verbier Music Festival in Switzerland, Pacific Music Festival in Japan, the Aspen, Sarasota, and AIMS/Graz Music Festivals, and the National Orchestral Institute.
 Also versatile as a period instrumentalist, he has performed on natural horn with the New York Collegium, Washington Bach Consort, and the Staunton Music Festival.